HLammers/cybo-drummer/USER_MANUAL.md

 <img src="images/workflow.svg">
 </div>

-<small><i>Diagram showing Cybo-Drummer&rsquo;s inner workings.
+<i>Diagram showing Cybo-Drummer&rsquo;s inner workings.
 Green shapes and arrows represent the global definitions, which are the same no matter which program is selected; orange shapes and arrows represent programs, of which up to 2,600 (26 banks of 100 programs) can be stored and recalled; purple shapes and arrows represent the completely separate layer (running on its own processor core) which does the actual real time routing and transformation.
-The icons in the corners of the green and orange shapes refer to the respective <a href="#pages-and-sub-pages">pages</a> in Cybo-Drummer&rsquo;s graphic user interface.</i></small>
+The icons in the corners of the green and orange shapes refer to the respective <a href="#pages-and-sub-pages">pages</a> in Cybo-Drummer&rsquo;s graphic user interface.</i>
 <br clear=right>

 <img src="screenshots/mtx_1.png" align="right">

 ### Organizing Input Triggers on the Trigger Matrix

-<small><i>The image on the right shows an example of a trigger matrix setup including a drum kit, a 2×8 multipad and a couple of additional trigger pads</i></small>
+<i>The image on the right shows an example of a trigger matrix setup including a drum kit, a 2×8 multipad and a couple of additional trigger pads</i>

 The very first step to set up Cybo-Drummer is setting up the [trigger matrix](#trigger-matrix) to (roughly) represent your drum setup.
 Each cell in the matrix can represent a trigger, which can have multiple [zones or layers](#triggers-and-zoneslayers) (for example ride cymbal with an edge, bow, bell and choke zone &ndash; not all of these need to be in use).
 Make sure to include all triggers you&rsquo;d like to use with Cybo-Drummer, because the same trigger matrix is used to [select a trigger](#selecting-a-trigger), so triggers which are not assigned to the trigger matrix cannot be selected for editing or assignment that way.